ddotta/awesome-polars/README.md

 - [Polars intro](https://rparkr.github.io/polars-intro/) A short demo that introduces the Polars dataframe library through a marimo notebook by [@rparkr](https://github.com/rparkr).
 - [Build a Decision Tree in Polars from Scratch](https://towardsdatascience.com/build-a-decision-tree-in-polars-from-scratch/) - A post that explains how to build a decision tree with Polars by [@tocab](https://github.com/tocab).
 Code used is available on Github [here](https://github.com/tocab/efficient-trees).
 - [Pandas vs Polars: is it time to change?](https://medium.com/data-reply-it-datatech/pandas-vs-polars-is-it-time-to-change-6a387a8d12dd) - A post that summarizes the main issues involved in the transition from Pandas to Polars by [Michelangelo Florio](https://medium.com/@mic.florio).
+- [The Complete Guide to Polars for Data Science](https://noroinsight.com/polars-for-data-science-complete-guide/) - A hands-on tutorial that teaches how to load, manipulate, transform and optimize data sets with Polars in Python by [@norochalise](https://github.com/norochalise).
+Code used is available on Github [here](https://github.com/norochalise/noroinsight-polars-tutorial).

 ### Talks and videos